 Stored in the water, though, will lead a different story for your boat.
-Unprotected boats will begin to see large infestations of unwelcome plants and fungi leaching to its sides.
+Unprotected vessels will begin to see large infestations of unwelcome plants, slime, and fungi leaching to its sides.

 For boats that do not see the water as often and are stored in dry areas, you can choose to not bottom paint your boat.
 However, you will need to be sure that you wash and dry your boat off after each use if you choose not to bottom paint it.

 Regularly maintaining your boat will help to ensure that it lasts a long time.
-If you have already invested your time and money into the initial purchase of your boat, it is wise to make the choice of bottom painting it for additional protection.
+If you have already invested your time and money into the initial purchase of your boat, it is wise to make the choice of updating your paint regularly it for additional protection.